jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-07-30-how-to-implement-an-invitation-for-a-user-that-does-not-exist.md

     public void AcceptInvitation(JoinPolicyType joinPolicyType);
 }
 ```
-As you can see there are 5 methods and the state.
+As you can see, there are 5 methods and the state.
 So in that situation user have to exist.
 I pass `JoinPolicyType` as parameter because it is defined in `sportClub` or `sportGroup` level, so it must be passed from there.
-I can add a complexity to that soulution to pass `email` or `phone` to `CreateClubMembership` method, but after analyzing the problem I understood that the current solution is fine and I should handle it different way
+I can add a complexity to that solution to pass `email` or `phone` to `CreateClubMembership` method, but after analyzing the problem I understood that the current solution is fine and I should handle it different way

 ## Idea of the solution
-So if I don't want to change the existing Entity, I need to create something to handle the issue.
+So if I don't want to change the existing entity, I need to create something to handle this issue.
 My idea is:
-1. When someone is invited to a club.
-Check if the uses exists.
+1. When someone is invited to a club, check if the user exists.
   - if yes, I can continue processing with: `ClubMembershipEntity`
 2. Create `ClubMemberShipInvitationEntity` to keep the information about invitation.
 It can look like:
     ``` csharp